A quick definition …

 - Does it have a support system?
 Just because you aren’t (or haven’t hired) a data analyst doesn’t mean you should be stuck at a disadvantage.
 A good KPI dashboard solution has a great client support team behind it to help with integration and building more complicated metrics.

 - Is it scalable?
 If your KPI dashboard does what it’s supposed to do (i.e., help your company accelerate growth), your team’s needs will change.
-As you evaluate dashboarding solutions, consider which are robust and flexible enough to grow with you.
+As you evaluate business intelligence dashboard solutions, consider which are robust and flexible enough to grow with you.

 - Is it for internal use only?
 If you want to use KPI dashboards to present results to clients or other individuals outside your company, you may want to consider a solution that offers white label services, like branded design and customized client login portals.